 Technology is opening new opportunities for everyone, promoting creativity and effective learning.
 It is no secret that children and young people are using the Internet more than ever and from an increasingly earlier age.
 With approximately 60 per cent of Australian children and young people using mobile devices to get online, the Internet is more accessible than ever before.
 The fact that the internet can also be accessed from anywhere it is hard to keep an eye on what your children or doing online.
 This ease of access creates valid concerns for many parents.

 Cyber Safety for children on the Internet is one of the biggest issues facing Australia’s youth.
-Parents are more concerned than ever about how they can actively protect their child while they are surfing the internet.
+Parents are more concerned than ever about how they can actively protect their children while they are surfing the internet.
 It is important that parents and children are aware of these risks and of the steps they can take to minimise them.

 Please also visit my helpful post – Cyber Safety Tips – Protecting your Kids Online

 - Exposure to inappropriate material, such as pornography or violence

 - Physical danger, such as meeting strangers that are met online

 - Exposure of personal information & privacy

 Cyberbullying is bullying that occurs online, often through instant messaging, text messages, emails, and social networks.
 Cyberbullies may be the same age as the victims, or they may be older.
 If the perpetrator is an adult, it is generally called cyber-stalking or cyber-harassment.

 Cyberbullying can be just as hurtful as other types of bullying due to the volume of users that can potentially witness it.